lewszykkonrad/masters_projects/unsupervised_learning/README.md

 Hello.
-These projects are still in progress.
+These are my finished projects for unsupervised learning.